Getting Real About Food

 Every dollar we spend on local, organic food is a dollar that promotes environmentally sound agriculture, protecting our water and air.
 That dollar supports a family farm and a culture of small, personal businesses instead of giant, faceless corporations.
 That dollar reduces our dependency on oil.
 That dollar helps protect animals from extreme cruelty.
 And that dollar buys healthier, fresher food for our families and ourselves.

-So I want to suggest a New Years Resolution for 2006.
-And, stay tuned, here’s where your corn kernel comes in.
-I would like everyone in this room to pledge to spend at least $10 a week on local, organic produce for this year, 2006.
+So I want to suggest a New Years Resolution.
+Here’s where your corn kernel comes in.
+I would like everyone in this room to pledge to spend at least $10 a week on local, organic produce for this year.
 Meat counts too if it’s organic and free-range.
 Now, in January in Illinois, obviously you can’t get local produce, so I’ll settle for just organic but not local.
 But starting in June, there is an abundance of beautiful, delicious produce from organic farms not too far from here.
 I have info sheets about those farms and how to find their produce in supermarkets, farmers markets, and by ordering directly from the farms themselves.
 These sheets are on the table outside.

 Here’s what our $10/week will do: According to the U.S. Department of Agriculture, the average family farm income last year was $20,663.
 If this is true, and say that half of the people in this congregation, say 150 people, pledge to spend $10/week on local, organic produce.
 That means that this year, this congregation will put $75,000 into the pockets of real people, growing food sustainably.
 This will support the equivalent of more than three farms.
 Just from our little congregation here.